-The tax currently payable is based on taxable profit for the year.
+Current tax comprises the expected tax payable on the taxable profit for the year and any adjustment to the tax payable or receivable in respect of previous years.
 Taxable profit differs from 'profit before tax' as reported in the statement of profit and loss because of items of income or expense that are taxable or deductible in other years and items that are never taxable or deductible.
 The Company's current tax is calculated using tax rates that have been enacted or substantively enacted by the end of the reporting period.